-- The areas needing to be cleared and the degree of clearing required must be determined and demarcated in consultation with the ECO before clearing begins. - The ECO must be present during vegetation clearing. - All construction activities are to take place in accordance with the DEA approved Conceptual Design.
+- The areas needing to be cleared and the degree of clearing required must be determined and demarcated in consultation with the ECO before clearing begins. - The ECO must be present during vegetation clearing.

 The Contractor will ensure that all works are undertaken in a manner, which minimises the impact on vegetation outside of the site area as designated in the construction site layout.
 However, it may be necessary in certain instances to remove or prune vegetation outside of the development in order to prevent possible damage to the facilities.
 This must be undertaken in consultation with the Site Manager.